Independence Hall: U.S. Constitutional Convention

 In September 1786, commissioners from five states met in the Annapolis Convention to discuss adjustments to the Articles of Confederation that would improve commerce.
 They invited state representatives to convene in Philadelphia to discuss improvements to the federal government.
 After debate, the Congress of the Confederation endorsed the plan to revise the Articles of Confederation on February 21, 1787.
-Twelve states, Rhode Island being the exception, accepted this invitation and sent delegates to convene in June 1787 at Independence Hall.
+Twelve states, Rhode Island being the exception, accepted this invitation and sent delegates to convene in June 1787 at the building (then still referred to as the Pennsylvania State House).

 The resolution calling the Convention specified its purpose as proposing amendments to the Articles, but the Convention decided to propose a rewritten Constitution.
 The Philadelphia Convention voted to keep deliberations secret, and to keep the Hall's windows shut throughout the hot summer.
 The result was the drafting of a new fundamental government design.
 On September 17, 1787, the Constitution was completed, and took effect on March 4, 1789, when the new Congress met for the first time in New York's Federal Hall.

 Article One, Section Eight, of the United States Constitution granted Congress the authority to create a federal district to serve as the national capital.
 Following the ratification of the Constitution, the Congress, while meeting in New York, passed the Residence Act of 1790, which established the District of Columbia as the new federal capital.
 However, a representative from Pennsylvania, Robert Morris, did manage to convince Congress to return to Philadelphia while the new permanent capital was being built.
 As a result, the Residence Act also declared Philadelphia to be the temporary capital for a period of ten years.
-The Congress moved back into Philadelphia on December 6, 1790, and met at Congress Hall, adjacent to Independence Hall, until moving to Washington, D.C., in 1800.
+The Congress moved back into Philadelphia on December 6, 1790, and met at Congress Hall, an adjacent building, until moving to Washington, D.C., in 1800.